blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 \end{align}
 $$

-Given this observation --- that different hypotheses have significant amounts of overlapping with others --- we would like to make the statement that one hypothesis exceeds epsilon often when another hypothesis exceeds epsilon.
+Given this observation---that different hypotheses have significant amounts of overlapping with others---we would like to make the statement that one hypothesis exceeds epsilon often when another hypothesis exceeds epsilon.

 $$ |\insample(h_1) - \outsample(h_1)| \approx |\insample(h_2) - \outsample(h_2)| $$